Ivan-Grigorev/JOO_TIPS/src/server/models/README.md

 # Models

-This folder contains MongoDB models representing application data entities.

-## Structure
+## Folder Structure

-Models are organized into subfolders based on their semantic blocks:
+Models are organized into subfolders based on their semantic blocks.

-- `Card` - Models related to cards
-- `Lessons` - Models for lessons
-- `Tech` - Technical reference data
-- `User` - User model

 ## Model Descriptions

+### User

+**user.js** - User model.

+### Lessons

+**lessons.js** - User lesson model.

+### Question

+**Question.js** - Question model for cards.

+### Answer

+**Answer.js** - Answer model for card questions.

 ### Card

-**Answer.js**

-Represents an answer for a card's question.
-It contains:

-- Answer text
-- Flag indicating whether the answer is correct

-**Card.js**
+**Card.js** - Educational card model.

-Represents an educational card.
-It contains:

-- Card language
-- Theme
-- Card text
-- Code example
-- Links to questions

-**Question.js**

-Represents a question for a card.
-It contains:

-- Question text
-- Links to answers

-These models are used for representing and storing educational cards.

-### Lessons
+### Events

-**lessons.js**

-Represents a user's lesson.
-It contains:

-- User ID
-- Lesson points
-- Lesson language
-- Links to cards in the lesson
-- Lesson date and time
-- Lesson status
-- Duration

-Used to store information about user lessons.
+Models for various application events.

 ### Tech

-**LanguagesList.js**

-Contains a list of available learning languages.

-**LessonConfig.js**

-Stores lesson configuration - number of cards, duration, etc.

-**TopicsChances.js**

-Contains probability formulas for topic selection in lessons.

-**TopicsList.js**

-A reference for themes and topics for each language.

-**TopicsToChooseAmount.js**

-Stores the number of topics to choose in lessons.
+Auxiliary reference data.

+## Usage of Models

+Models are used for:

+- Creating and storing data in MongoDB
-Technical reference data used in the application's logic.
+- Retrieving and displaying data in the application

-Next, I will proceed to describe the user model.
+- Validating data for business logic
+- Controllers and middleware interact with MongoDB collections through these models.